Top 2 Data Brokers You Should Be Aware Of

 Experian operates as a data broker by aggregating and managing vast amounts of financial and credit-related information about individuals.
 They then provide this information to various entities, including lenders, landlords, background checkers, employment screeners, and more, to help them assess the creditworthiness and financial history of individuals.

-Experian is one of the three major credit bureaus in the United States, along with Equifax and TransUnion.
+Credit Bureaus: Experian, along with Equifax and TransUnion, is one of the three major credit bureaus in the United States.
 They receive credit-related data from creditors, lenders, and financial institutions.
 This data includes information on credit card accounts, loans, mortgages, payment history, and more.

-Experian also collects data from various other sources, such as utility companies, rental payment histories, and even social media profiles.
-This additional data may be used to supplement credit reports and provide a more comprehensive view of an individual's financial behavior.
+Non-Credit Data: Experian also collects data from various other sources, such as utility companies, rental payment histories, and even social media profiles.
+This additional data may be used to supplement credit reports and provide a more comprehensive view of an individual's financial behaviour.

 Privacy Implications: